A HELOC, or home equity line of credit, can be a valuable financial too for homeowners.

-What is a home-equity line of credit?
+What is a Home Equity Line of Credit?

 You can borrow from a HELOC on an ongoing basis and your payments reflect the amount of money you have borrowed.
 It is important for anyone considering a HELOC to understand the pros and cons of this type of loan.

 Pros of a HELOC

-- Instant access to high credit limits– If you have a lot of equity in your home, a HELOC will give you immediate access to a large amount of cash.
+- Instant access to high credit limits: If you have a lot of equity in your home, a HELOC will give you immediate access to a large amount of cash.
 This can facilitate home renovation projects, tuition payments or unexpected medical expenses.

-- Lower interest rates– Compared to interest rates associated with credit cards and other types of personal loans, the HELOC usually offers a lower interest rate.
+- Lower interest rates: Compared to interest rates associated with credit cards and other types of personal loans, the HELOC usually offers a lower interest rate.

-- Tax benefits– Considered a second mortgage, the HELOC offers tax benefits not associated with credit cards.
+- Tax benefits: Considered a second mortgage, the HELOC offers tax benefits not associated with credit cards.
 Interest paid on a HELCO is tax-deductible.

-- Repayment flexibility– Depending on your lender, you may have a great deal of flexibility in your repayment options.
+- Repayment flexibility: Depending on your lender, you may have a great deal of flexibility in your repayment options.
 You may be able to opt for interest-only payments (not recommended) or turn the line of credit into a fixed-interest loan.